Nature reserve: Canada

-Many conservation groups protect nature reserves in Canada as well, including Nature Conservancy Canada, Ducks Unlimited, and Escarpment Biosphere Conservancy.
-These charities operate to protect wilderness on privately owned lands, including through Canada's Ecological Gifts Program.
+Nature Conservancy Canada, Ducks Unlimited, and Escarpment Biosphere Conservancy, among others, protect nature reserves in Canada as well.
+As part of Canada's Ecological Gifts Program, these charities protect wilderness on privately owned lands.

 Egypt

 There are 30 nature reserves in Egypt which cover 12% of Egyptian land.
 Those nature reserves were built according to the laws no. 102/1983 and 4/1994 for protection of the Egyptian nature reserve.
 Egypt announced a plan from to build 40 nature reserves from 1997 to 2017, to help protect the natural resources and the culture and history of those areas.
 The largest nature reserve in Egypt is Gebel Elba (35600 km2) in the southeast, on the Red Sea coast.

+Eritrea

+On 16 March 1959, the British established the Yob Wildlife Reserve in northern Eritrea specifically to protect significant populations of Nubian ibex in the area.

 Europe

 Denmark

 Denmark has three national parks and several nature reserves, some of them inside the national park areas.
 The largest single reserve is Hanstholm Nature Reserve, which covers 40 km2 and is part of Thy National Park.